freestyletear/personal-developer-blog/README.md

 ## User Story

 1. As a user, I would like to see the blogs other people have posted.
-2. As a user, I would like to vote on the blog they liked and give it a downvote or upvote.
-3. As a user, I would like to be signed in for me to leave a comment
+2. As a user, I would like to be signed in for me to leave a comment
-4. As a user, I would like to receive a welcoming email once I sign up.
+3. As a user, I would like to receive a welcoming email once I sign up.
-5. As a user, I would like to view the blogs I have created in my profile page.
-6. As a user, I would like to comment on the different pitches and leave feedback.
+4. As a user, I would like to comment on the different blogs and leave feedback.
-7. As a user, I would like to submit a blog in any category.
-8. As a user, I would like to view the different categories.